Kids Walking into School

 Mackenzie has since pursued other passions but when the opportunity arose to be a part of the school board Mackenzie jumped at the chance.
 Her love for children and RLS holds steady!

-John Leuenberger, Vice Chair
+John Heilman, Vice Chair

 John and his wife, joined RLC 5 years ago after moving here from Colorado.
 They have 3 adult children and 7 grandchildren.
 John retired from a career in the public and private sectors in Human Resources management with an emphasis in organization and staff development areas.
 John had numerous extended experience teaching Chinese English teachers in China with a Christian organization.
 His focus was teaching methods, American culture and ESL.
 John and his wife have been volunteers with RLS before Covid as teacher assistants.
 John hopes to faithfully contribute to the policy and future financial stability for RLS

-Chris Johanson, Member
+Chris Johanson, Secretary

 Chris Johanson and her husband moved from Wisconsin to Cary more than 30 years ago.
 They are members of RLC, their children were confirmed at RLC and their two daughters were married there.